lenra-io/docs/src/markdown/features/data-management.md

 There is two ways to handle data in Lenra:
 - in the listeners: you can use the [API](#api) to manage your data
-- in the views: you can use the [View component](/references/components-api/components/view.html) to adapt your application interface
+- in the views: you can use the [View component](../references/components-api/components/view.html) to adapt your application interface

+## @me

+The `@me` value is a special string that represents the current user.
+It can be used for document manipulation and queries.

+To use it, you just need to set the `@me` value to a field of the document as done in our templates (see [the create a template from scratch guide](../guides/create-from-scratch.html) to better understand how to use it).

 ## API